levelont/movingwindow/drafter.md

+# Problem description

-/*Using only the standard library, create a Go HTTP server that on each request responds with a counter of the total number of requests that it has received during the previous 60 seconds (moving window).
+Using only the standard library, create a Go HTTP server that on each request responds with a counter of the total number of requests that it has received during the previous 60 seconds (moving window).
 The server should continue to the return the correct numbers after restarting it, by persisting data to a file.
-*/

-/* Design:
+# Design:
 - Initialize
 	[TODO] read state from file
 	[TODO] how to initialiye cache and persistence struct for the very first round?